Structure and governance of Uppsala University

 The Curators Committee and the Inspectors Council

-The Curators Committee, which is the Uppsala student nations’ cooperative body, works as a link between the University management team and the 13 student nations.
-The Curators Committee gathers the nations’ curators once a month during the semesters.
+The Curators Committee, which is the Uppsala student nations’ cooperative body, serves as a link between the University Management Team and the 13 student nations.
+The Curators Committee convenes the nations’ curators once a month during semesters.

 Every student nation has an inspector and a deputy inspector, who are the University’s representatives at the nations.
 They meet in the Inspectors Council and also function as contacts between the University and the student nations.